duochanatharvard/Homogeneous_early_20th_century_warming/README.md

 __B.1.__ __Pairs__ folder contains functions that pair SST measurements.

-  __[Prerequisite]__ please make sure that you have the following data or metadata placed in corresponding directories.
+  __[Prerequisite]__ Ensure that you have the following data or metadata placed in corresponding directories.

   * __IMMA1_R3.0.0_YYYY-MM_QCed.mat__: preprocessed ICOADS3.0 .mat files from running step __A.1 - A.5__.
 They should be placed in `$home_ICOADS3/ICOADS_QCed/` and can be downloaded from [here]().